 - Private lessons are available to the club members only (a basic membership of $110.00/month required, and $250.00/individual club fee).

-- Private lessons are 25 minutes long and are to be paid at the time of the lesson.
+- Private lessons are 25 minutes long and are to be paid for at the time of the lesson.

-Payments can be made by credit card, check, cash, or other forms of payments, as agreed with the coach.
+Payments can be made by credit card, check, cash, or other forms of payment, as agreed with the coach.

 - Private lesson spots are booked on-going (weekly, on the same day/time) until written notice of cancelation is sent.

 - There is a 24-hour cancellation policy for all private lessons; no-shows will be charged at full price, using the credit card on file.

-Videotaping or taking photos of the private lessons, classes, students, coaches, without permission from management is prohibited and it’s subject to exclusion.
+Videotaping or taking photos of the private lessons, classes, students, and coaches, without permission from management is prohibited and it’s subject to exclusion.